Skip to main content

 Is Weed Legal In Georgia?

-Hawaii does allow the use of cannabis for both medical and recreational purposes.
+Hawaii allows the use of cannabis for medical purposes.

 Establishing the program in 2000, the Hawaii Department of Health (HDOH) oversees the state's medical cannabis laws.